amantaneja/PTEventView/README.md

 # ToDo[s]
 - [x] Add support for PM and AM via 24 hour format
 - [ ] Orientation Support.
 Currently supports UI for Portrait.
-(Now supports both Orientations)
 - [x] Add delegation for callbacks
 - [ ] Implement AutoLayout for CalenderView
 - [ ] Support Events on the same day